m1racoli/mcl-im-seg/README.md

 * -lc: gray scale line colour if the rendered clusters (default: 1.0)
 * --component: for .mat files the component to render (default: I)
 * --imin: for .mat files min threshold to render pixel value (default: 0.0)
-* --imax: for .mat files maX threshold to render pixel value (default: 1.0)
+* --imax: for .mat files max threshold to render pixel value (default: 65535.0)

 ## Project structure ##